libhal/SJSU-Dev2/README.md

 ### Building a Project

-The starter `hello_world` project can be found in the `projects/` folder along with the the `demos/` folder which is full of examples you can run on your board.
-To build `hello_world` :
+A good project to start with would be the `hello_world` project can be found in the `projects/` folder.
+The `demos/` folder which is full of examples you can run on your board.

+To build `hello_world`:

 ```bash
 cd project/hello_world